boisalai/de-zoomcamp-2023/week5.md

 > 5:27/9:30 (5.1.1)

+Batch jobs are commonly orchestrated with tools such as dbt or Airflow.

-A typical workflow might look like this:
+A typical workflow for batch jobs might look like this:

 ![w5s01](dtc/w5s01.png)

 > 6:05/9:30 (5.1.1)

-- Advantages of batch: easy to manage, easier to retry and scale.
+- Advantages:
+  - Easy to manage.
+There are multiple tools to manage them (the technologies we already mentioned)
+  - Re-executable.
+Jobs can be easily retried if they fail.
+  - Scalable.
+Scripts can be executed in more capable machines; Spark can be run in bigger clusters, etc.
-- Disadvantage: delay.
+- Disadvantages:
+  - Delay.
+Each task of the workflow in the previous section may take a few minutes; assuming the whole workflow takes 20 minutes, we would need to wait those 20 minutes until the data is ready for work.

+However, the advantages of batch jobs often compensate for its shortcomings, and as a result most companies that deal with data tend to work with batch jobs most of the time.
 The majority of processing jobs (may be 80%) are still in batch.

-## Introduction to Spark
+### 5.1.2 Introduction to Spark

 > 0:00/6:46 (5.1.2)